systemetic-dev/CRUD_app/README.md

 First you must understand what backend is, not how to write it.

-Next lesson we will meet Django properly.

-(You don’t give a kid a car before teaching roads 🚗)

 7. 🧪 Very small practice task (no solution)
 Think and answer in your own words: